These are the steps you’ll need to take to migrate your WordPress website to Kinsta using Migrate Guru:

 After installing Migrate Guru, activate the plugin.
 Once activated, you’ll be redirected to the Migrate Guru admin menu.
 If you happen to click away and need to find your way back, you can find this screen by clicking on Migrate Guru in the WordPress admin menu.

-Next, go back to MyKinsta and gather the SFTP details for the site you just created:
+Next, go back to MyKinsta and gather the domain and SFTP details for the site you just created.

 If you’re unsure where to find these details, our article on How to Use SFTP can help you locate them.
 Once you have the necessary details enter the details into Migrate Guru.